annasmoths/annas-moths-f3a71/src/pages/posts/basic-rules-for-walking-in-the-mountains.md

       value: images/1.jpg
       relativeUrl: true
 template: post
-excerpt: Best night of 2021  so far with 16 moths
+excerpt: 'Best night of 2021  so far with 16 moths of 4 species, Hebrew Characters, '
 date: '2021-03-20'
 subtitle: Best night of 2021  so far with 16 moths of 4 species
 ---